Management of chronic conditions

 Being diagnosed and living with a chronic disease can be challenging.
 Chronic illness can affect both your physical and mental health, as well as your social and work life.

 When first diagnosed, you may feel a range of emotions, including shock, anger, sadness or confusion.
 Ongoing feelings of stress and distress can increase your risk of developing anxiety or depression.
 Stress may also impact your chronic condition.

 Talk to your doctor if you feel like you are not coping.
 It may help to see a psychologist to help you adapt to the challenges of having a chronic illness.

 Where can I get support?

 You can join a support group or online forum to chat with people who have the same chronic condition as you.
-Many organisations have these, including the Stroke Foundation, Cancer Council and Alzheimer's Australia.

 Self-management programs give you information and skills to help manage your illness.
 Contact your local government office or community health organisation to find one that suits you.